Egypt Travel Tips And Advice from the Egypt Experts!

 I would advise you to bring a supply of any medicines that you take regularly and bring the prescription too.
 Feel safe in the knowledge that in the unlikely event of serious trouble, your hotel or cruise boat staff will find, and provide, a doctor for you instantly.

-It is always a good idea to bring mosquito repellent for open-air night events, just to minimize the annoyance factor!
+And don't forget that is always a good idea to bring mosquito repellent for open-air night events!
+It helps to minimize the "mosquito annoyance factor"!